spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

     **Warning**

     [Helm has no support at this time for upgrading or deleting crd's](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations) so this would need to be done manually through kubernetes.
-[The latest manifests for the CRD can be found here](https://downloads.spacelift.io/kube-workerpool-controller/latest/manifests.yaml) to apply to your cluster.
+[The latest manifests for the CRD can be found here](https://downloads.spacelift.io/kube-workerpool-controller/latest/manifests.yaml).
+You need to extract the CRDs from it and apply them to your cluster.

     **Prometheus Metrics**